 - If you have a giant breed, don’t give more than two cloves of garlic per day.

-Whether you’re traipsing through the woods together or splashing around in the waves, accidents happen.
-Having a first aid kit on hand to treat wounds right away just helps to avoid infection and soothe scrapes or burns.
+Whether you take your dog for a walk through the woods together or a swim at a local lake, accidents happen.
+You should have a first aid kit on hand to treat wounds right away.
+This will help avoid infection and soothe scrapes or burns.

-First, a couple of really good homeopathic remedies to have on hand:
+First, a couple of homeopathic remedies to have on hand:

 - Arnica: a great first remedy for any injury or trauma.